-This bowl was gradually filled by rain water and underwater sources.
-The volcanoes continued underwater, forming the two islands in the middle of the lake, L’Isola Bisentina and L’Isola Martana.
+This bowl was gradually filled with rainwater and underwater sources.
+The volcanoes continued underwater, forming the two islands in the middle of the lake, L’Isola Bisentina, and L’Isola Martana.
 The lake covers an area of 115 sq km (44 sq miles) and has a circumference of 43km or 28 miles.
 It is a deep lake as well, reaching a maximum depth of 151 meters or 500 feet.
 Unlike most lakes, Lake Bolsena displays tidelike movements, called “sessa” with the difference between low and high tides being as much as 50cm or 20 inches.

 The lake has many sandy beaches around for seashore activities and it is particularly suited for families with small children because, particularly in the mornings, the lake tends to be very calm.
 The beaches are dark sand volcanic beaches however with some pebbles.